September 24, 2019 (edited March 2021)

 Midland and Odessa – with a combined population of roughly 240,000 people – represents the second medium-sized market Communio has launched in 2019.
 The first new City Platform came with the generosity of the Gianforte Family Foundation in Billings, Montana and got underway in June with support from local funders there.
 On September 3, Communio’s fulltime City Director in Billings got to work.

-As the Midland-Odessa City Director, Rip will work over the next three years to serve a critical mass of large churches in the market with our proven model to produce measurable city-wide movement on family and faith dynamics.
+As the new Midland-Odessa City Director, Josh will work over the next three years to serve a critical mass of large churches in the market with our proven model to produce measurable city-wide movement on family and faith dynamics.

-Each church receives donor-provided consulting services and funding incentives to build out and run Communio’s data-informed, full-circle relationship ministry – a ministry engagement and outreach strategy that fosters healthier relationships for singles, those preparing for marriage, married couples, and those in marital crisis.
+Each church receives donor-provided consulting services and funding incentives to build out and run Communio’s Data-Informed, Full-Circle Relationship Ministry™ – a ministry engagement and outreach strategy that fosters healthier relationships for singles, those preparing for marriage, married couples, and those in marital crisis.